TheCountt/AWS-Cloud-Solution/Documentation.md

   - Select the VPC you created
   - For health checks, select HTTPS and health check path as /healthstatus
   - Add Tags
-  - Register Bastion instances as targets
+  - Register Webserver(tooling and wordpress) instances as targets

-- Configure Autoscaling for Nginx
+- Configure Autoscaling for Webservers
+For Tooling
   - Enter the name
-  - Select the Bastion launch template, click Next
+  - Select the appropriate launh template, click Next
   - Select the VPC and select the two public subnets you created, click Next
   - For health checks, select ELB too.
 Click Next.
   - For Group size, enter 2 for minimum and desired capacity, 4 as maximum capacity